ExodusMovement/schemasafe/doc/Discriminator-support.md

   1. Error reporting — only errors related to the target `oneOf`/`anyOf` branch would be reported (or a single error if doesn't match any), instead of errors from each branch merged together.

-     Without `discriminator` in the same `oneOf` + `const` combination, it might be very hard to understand from a large set of errors (of a first unrelated error) which exactly mismatched, if the validation failed.
+     Without `discriminator` in the same `oneOf` + `const`/`enum` combination, it might be very hard to understand from a large set of errors (of a first unrelated error) which exactly mismatched, if the validation failed.

-  2. Optimization — the validator can optimize this efficiently, i.e. first just check the `const` value, then only check the corresponding branch of rules.
+  2. Optimization — the validator can optimize this efficiently, i.e. first just check the `const` or `enum` value, then only check the corresponding branch of rules.

      This is also possible in `allErrors` mode due to filtering out errors from other branches.